PoliticalGraveyard.com

 Joe, Papa: See Joseph Payne

-Joe, Picnic: See Joseph Emmett Haynes
+Joe, Picnic: See Joseph Emmet Haynes

-Joe, Quaker Meadows: See Joseph McDowell, Jr.
+Joe, Quaker Meadows: See Joseph McDowell Jr.

 Joe, Tail Gunner: See Joseph Raymond McCarthy

-Joe, Tie Less: See Joseph Warren Tolbert
+Joe, Tieless: See Joseph Warren Tolbert

 Joe, Traitor: See Joseph Isadore Lieberman

-Joe, Uncle: See Joseph Gurney Cannon — Joe Furcinite
+Joe, Uncle: See Joseph Gurney Cannon — Joe Furcinite — Joseph Marshall Cravens

 Joegenson, Isabel — Farmer-Labor candidate for U.S. Representative from Iowa 7th District, 1936.
 Female.
 Presumed deceased.
 Burial location unknown.